coliff/dark-mode-switch/README.md

 Works well with all the browsers [supported by Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/browsers-devices/#supported-browsers)

 ## To Enable DarkMode in Android Webview
-You need DOM Storage API in order to make this work with WebView.
+- You need DOM Storage API in order to make this work with WebView.
-Inside OnCreate under WebView paste this line to make it work
+- Inside OnCreate under WebView paste this line

 `WebSettings.setDomStorageEnabled(true)`